Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a 'Plain-English guide to the 8 stages of a VA disability claim' and specifies exactly what it covers (Intent to File through CAVC deadline).
-It distinguishes from siblings like explain_appeal_options and find_similar_appeals by focusing on the claim process stages.
+The description clearly states the tool's purpose as a 'Plain-English guide to the 8 stages of a VA disability claim', specifying the scope, stages covered, and how to use it with or without the stage argument.
+It effectively distinguishes from sibling tools by focusing on the process overview and detailed stage guidance.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.